Experienced Miami Family Lawyers Manage Civil Annulments

 With a void marriage, anyone can petition the court to declare the union null.
 For example, a parent of an underage or incapacitated child can go to court.
 With a voidable marriage, only a spouse can request an annulment.

 Choosing between annulment and divorce

 If you are ending a marriage in Miami, we can help you make an informed decision.
 The advantage of an annulment is that the parties can truthfully say that they have never been married.
 This is important in many cultural communities.
 However, it’s also important to note that religions often have different standards for an annulment than the family law courts of Florida.
 A judge may be unwilling to grant an annulment to a spouse who was slightly tipsy at the wedding.
 But a church tribunal may look more deeply into the issue of mature, informed consent and decide that the marriage was not valid by its standards.
 In such a case, the party could opt for a civil divorce and a religious annulment.

 Contact our Miami family law firm for trustworthy advice on civil annulments

-If you believe your marriage was invalidly formed, the experienced family law attorneys at Rafool, LLC can give you the answers you need about civil annulment.
+If you believe your marriage was invalidly formed, the experienced family law attorneys at Rafool, PLLC can give you the answers you need about civil annulment.
 For immediate assistance, call us at (305) 567-9400 or contact our Miami office online to schedule an initial consultation.